 Awareness about any condition is an absolute must.
 When I was first diagnosed with bronchiectasis, I did not have a clue what it was, except that I knew it was in my lungs.

-At a seminar last year, we were asked for a show of hands as specialist called out lung diseases.
-With the call for “hands up if you have PAH”, I was the only one in a room of some120-130.
+At a seminar last year, we were asked for a show of hands as the presenter called out lung diseases.
+With the call for “hands up if you have PAH”, I was the only one in a room of some 120-130.
 That to me, signifies how difficult a disease it is to have diagnosed.
-I had it for years and felt there was an underlying factor for my not-normal shortness of breath.
+I had it for years and felt there was an underlying factor for my shortness of breath.